Kyiv residents on edge after Russian strikes devastate civilian homes

 His friends Serhiy and Natalia and their daughter, Alina, who is disabled, live on the building’s third floor.
 “Now they are not picking up their phone,” he said as he puffed anxiously on a cigarette.

-The casualties in Kyiv on Monday added to the war’s devastating toll on civilians, who have borne the brunt of Russian bombardments, sieges, and indiscriminate violence since the Feb.
+The casualties in Kyiv on Monday added to the war’s devastating toll on civilians, who have borne the brunt of Russian bombardments, sieges and indiscriminate violence since the Feb.
 24 invasion.

 The world wants to help Ukraine.
 But organizations delivering humanitarian aid face major obstacles.

-The United Nations has confirmed the deaths of nearly 600 civilians — though the actual count, they caution, is likely much higher.
-Ukrainian officials say Russian attacks have killed thousands of people: just in the besieged port city of Mariupol in southern Ukraine, more than 1,500 people have died, according to its mayor.
+The United Nations has confirmed the deaths of nearly 600 civilians — though the actual count, it cautions, is probably much higher.
+Ukrainian officials say Russian attacks have killed thousands of people: Just in the besieged port city of Mariupol in southern Ukraine, more than 1,500 people have died, according to its mayor.

 Kostiuk, who had volunteered at the humanitarian organization whose office was damaged Monday, said she didn’t know why the area was struck.

-“There were checkpoints here, and I guess out humanitarian office is also a strategic object, it’s hard to say,” she said.
+“There were checkpoints here, and I guess our humanitarian office is also a strategic object.
+It’s hard to say,” she said.

-Kyiv Mayor Vitali Klitschko, who came to survey the scene, said in a video he posted that “this is what Russia’s war against civilians looks like, destroyed buildings, destroyed infrastructure.”
+Kyiv Mayor Vitali Klitschko, who came to survey the scene, said in a video he posted that “this is what Russia’s war against civilians looks like: destroyed buildings, destroyed infrastructure.”

 “Lives are getting lost,” he said.
 “That’s the war that Russia started.”